-We propose you to have an overview of the Palace of Versailles and its gardens to understand better the Domain of Versailles.
+On this map of versailles, we propose you to have an overview of the Palace of Versailles and its gardens to understand better the Domain of Versailles.

-- 70 hectares of gardens and bosquets (red ticks on the map)
+- 70 hectares of gardens and bosquets including 16 groves and 75 fountains !(red ticks on the Versailles map below)

 - 431 hectares for the large park

 - 96 hectares for the Marie Antoinette’s Estate (blue ticks on the Versailles map below).

 - As well as hundreds of statues and secret follies, greenhouses, and much much more.

 The palace of Versailles, its parks and gardens are really THE place to visit when you come to Paris for the first time.
 Statues, busts and vases make these gardens a real open-air museum.

 However, for your information, Versailles is also a lovely old town with an estimated 85,000 residents living in the glittering shadow of the palace and its gardens / Parks.
 Without a doubt a visit to Versailles will be one of the highlights of your trip to Paris.
 We propose you to check out the Versailles Map below and follow our advice to plan your own Versailles visit according to your own interest and time available, to make sure you get the most out of your day in Versailles.

 Get a bigger version on this link: https://fr.map-of-paris.com/plans-parcs—jardins/plan-jardin-chateau-de-versailles